rkumar-1/pixel-Da/README.md

 When C++11 standard introduced 'thread' as an abstraction in C++ for the first time, many knew this support was long due.
 The good news is the language's support for thread abstractions continues to evolve.

-In C++17 standard, users can choose 'parallel stl' as as an execution policy choice for their algorithms.
-The C++20 standard brings with it even better parallel processing abstractions.
+In C++17 standard, users can set 'parallel stl' as an execution policy to the algorithms where it applies.
+With C++20 standard the evolution continues.
 In C++11, you cannot compose a set of tasks into a work flow.
 This changes with C++20 which allows a composition of tasks.

 The Parallel Dance